Kindergarten to College (K-16)

-Teacher training workshops on Latin America and the Caribbean are designed to enhance educators' abilities to teach about this world region and to assist teachers in incorporating Latin American and Caribbean content into primary and secondary school curriculum.
+Teacher training workshops on Latin America and the Caribbean are designed to enhance educators' abilities to teach about this world region and to assist teachers in incorporating Latin American, Caribbean, and diaspora content into primary and secondary school curriculum.
 The workshops are held on weekday evenings or Saturday mornings at the University of Pittsburgh.
 CLAS professional development workshops are approved for Pennsylvania Department of Education Act 48 credit hours.

 School Visit Program

-CLAS undergraduate and graduate students are available to visit K-12 classrooms to share their knowledge on Latin America.
-The presentations are interactive and engage area students in discussions and activities on various Latin American topics.
+CLAS undergraduate and graduate students are available to visit K-16 classrooms to share their knowledge on Latin America, the Caribbean, and Latinx topics.
+The presentations are interactive and engage area students in discussions and activities on various themes.
 The presentations are designed for a regular classroom period of approximately 40 minutes and no more than 35 students.
 Most lessons are available in Spanish or English.
 Current topics include but are not limited to: